Enhanced Graphics Adapter: History

-EGA was introduced in October 1984 by IBM, shortly after its new PC/AT.
-The EGA could be installed in previously released IBM PCs, but required a ROM upgrade on the mainboard.
+IBM introduced the Enhanced Graphics Adapter (EGA) in October 1984 by IBM, shortly after its new PC/AT.
+The IBM EGA card can be installed in earlier IBM PCs, but require a ROM upgrade on the mainboard.

-Chips and Technologies' first product, announced in September 1985, was a four-chip EGA chipset that handled the functions of 19 of IBM's proprietary chips on the original Enhanced Graphics Adapter.
+Chips and Technologies' first product, announced in September 1985, is a four-chip EGA chipset that handles the functions of 19 of IBM's proprietary chips on the original EGA.
 By that November's COMDEX, more than a half dozen companies had announced EGA-compatible boards based on C&T's chipset.
 The first EGA-compatible board was Vega in December 1985, released by Video Seven and using C&T's chipset.
-The Vega was half the length of the original IBM EGA board.
+The Vega is half the length of the original IBM EGA board.

-Between 1984 and 1987, several third-party manufacturers produced compatible cards, such as the Autoswitch EGA or Genoa Systems' Super EGA chipset.
-Later cards supporting an extended version of the VGA were similarly named Super VGA.
+Between 1984 and 1987, several other third-party manufacturers produced compatible cards, such as the Autoswitch EGA or Genoa Systems' Super EGA chipset.

-The EGA standard was made obsolete in 1987 by the introduction of MCGA and VGA with the PS/2 computer line.
+The EGA standard was superseded in 1987 by the introduction of MCGA and VGA with the PS/2 computer line.

 Adoption

+While Hercules graphics existed as an industry standard combining high-quality text and monochrome graphics, EGA was the first such standard including color graphics.
 By 1985 InfoWorld described EGA as the "next graphics standard", but with "sluggish sales" because of high cost and lack of software support.
 The magazine said that "market reaction ... although positive, has not been overwhelming, in part because the EGA's complexity has slowed software vendors' efforts to support it".
-Commercial software began supporting EGA soon after its introduction, with The Ancient Art of War, released in 1984.
-Microsoft Flight Simulator v2.12, Jet, Silent Service, and Cyrus, all released in 1985, offered EGA support, along with Windows 1.0.
+Developers complained that the graphics technology was slow but commercial software began supporting EGA soon after its introduction, with The Ancient Art of War, released in 1984.
+Microsoft Flight Simulator v2.12, Jet, Silent Service, and Cyrus, all released in 1985, offer EGA support, along with Windows 1.0.
 Sierra's King's Quest III, released in 1986, was one of the earliest mainstream PC games to use it.

 The first clone boards appeared in late 1985, lowering EGA's cost.
-By 1987, EGA support was commonplace.
-Most software made up to 1991 could run in EGA, although the vast majority of commercial games used with 16 colors for backward compatibility with CGA and Tandy, and to support users who did not own an enhanced EGA monitor.
-350-line modes were mostly used by freeware/shareware games and application software, although SimCity is a notable example of a commercial game that runs in with 16 colors mode.
-Modern adventure games, like The Crimson Diamond, use freeware tools like the Adventure Game Studio to create games with EGA-style color palettes but with modern features.
+By mid-1986, EGA was the most popular standard for business graphics; by 1987, EGA software support was commonplace.
+Most software through the early 1990s can run in EGA, although the vast majority of commercial games use with 16 colors for backward compatibility with CGA and Tandy, and to support users who do not own an enhanced EGA monitor.
+350-line modes are mostly used by freeware/shareware games and application software, although SimCity is a notable example of a commercial game that runs in with 16 colors mode.